American Hollow

 American Hollow is a 1999 American documentary film directed and produced by Rory Kennedy.
 The film follows the extended Bowling family, residents of an eastern Kentucky valley, for a year in Perry County, Kentucky.
 The music for the film was composed by Bill Frisell.
+An accompanying novel, also titled American Hollow was also released alongside the film in 1999.
+It was authored by Rory Kennedy.